Ketamine in society and culture: India

 In December 2013, the government of India, in response to rising recreational use and the use of ketamine as a date rape drug, has added it to Schedule X of the Drug and Cosmetics Act, requiring a special license for sale and maintenance for two years of records of all sales.

 United Kingdom

 In the United Kingdom, it became labeled a Class C drug on 1 January 2006.
 On 10 December 2013, the UK Advisory Council on the Misuse of Drugs (ACMD) recommended that the government reclassify ketamine to become a Class B drug.
 On 12 February 2014 the Home Office announced it would follow this advice "in light of the evidence of chronic harms associated with ketamine use, including chronic bladder and other urinary tract damage".

 The UK Minister of State for Crime Prevention, Norman Baker, responding to the ACMD's advice, said the issue of ketamine's rescheduling for medical and veterinary use would be addressed "separately to allow for a period of consultation".

 United States

-Because of the increase in recreational use, ketamine was placed in Schedule III of the United States Controlled Substance Act in August 1999.
+Because of the increase in recreational use, ketamine was placed in Schedule III of the United States Controlled Substances Act in August 1999.